-Under the Bankruptcy Act in Serbia a company can be made the subject of procedures available to a company reorganisation or bankruptcy proceedings.

-The reorganisation procedure allows the company to continue operating in the ordinary course of business while negotiating a consensual deal with its creditors aimed either at the company's survival or the sale of its business.
-The reorganisation plan may suggest a wide range of solutions, including, for example: debt reduction, debt for equity swap, financial or equity restructuring, or the sale of some or all the company's business or assets.
+7. Of the formal statutory procedures available to a company that is in financial difficulties, Under the Bankruptcy Act in Serbia a company can be made the subject of reorganisation or bankruptcy proceedings. which one (if any) enables the company to continue to trade and continue to explore either: The reorganisation procedure allows the company to continue operating in the ordinary course of business while negotiating a consensual deal with its creditors aimed either at the company's survival or the sale of its business.
+The reorganisation (a) a consensual deal with creditors that will see the company itself survive; or (b) an orderly sale of the plan may suggest a wide range of solutions, including, for example: debt reduction, debt for equity swap, financial or equity restructuring, or the sale of some or all the company's business or assets. company's assets/business?
 Once the company's debts and existing assets are determined, the bankruptcy administrator can formulate a reorganisation plan, which determines exactly how the company's debt will be restructured, with the intention of securing the company's survival and avoiding the bankruptcy procedure.